1. Home

 It’s our priority to do everything in our power to ensure that our students have access to help when needed and feel safe at home and work.

-Follow the emergency plan and the instructions from our safety and emergency wardens
+In the event of an emergency on campus, follow the emergency plan and the instructions from our safety and emergency wardens.

 Police Off campus – emergency: Dial 000